bassjansson/basslive-OF/README.md

 ## Documentation & API

-Checkout the **BassLive Wiki** at: https://www.bassjansson.com/basslive/wiki
+You can find the **BassLive Wiki** at: https://www.bassjansson.com/basslive/wiki
-Checkout the **BassLive API** at: https://www.bassjansson.com/basslive/api
+You can find the **BassLive API** at: https://www.bassjansson.com/basslive/api

 ## Live Coding

-Checkout what **Live Coding** is at: https://toplap.org
+Read and see what **Live Coding** is at: https://toplap.org

 ## JUCE

 Using the amazing **JUCE** framework to build my own live coding environment.
-Check it out here: https://www.juce.com
+You can get it here: https://www.juce.com

 ## Bass Jansson

 Studying **Music & Technology** at the HKU in Utrecht, The Netherlands.
-See my website for contact details: https://www.bassjansson.com
+Check out my website for contact details: https://www.bassjansson.com